Fitness Approximation through Machine Learning: Fitness Approximation: Previous Work

-\citet{dias2014genetic} used ML-based fitness approximation to solve a beam-angle optimization problem for cancer treatments, using neural networks as surrogate models.
+\citet{dias2014genetic} used neural networks as surrogate models to solve a beam-angle optimization problem for cancer treatments.
 Their results were superior to an existing treatment type.
 They concluded that integrating surrogate models with genetic algorithms is an interesting research direction.

 \citet{guo2017hybrid} proposed a hybrid GA with an Extreme Learning Machine (ELM) fitness approximation to solve the two-stage capacitated facility location problem.
 ELM is a fast, non-gradient-based, feed-forward neural network that contains one hidden layer, with random constant hidden-layer weights and analytically computed output-layer weights.
 The hybrid algorithm included offline learning for the initial population and online learning through sampling a portion of the population in each generation.
 This algorithm achieved adequate results in a reasonable runtime.